 The aim of this study was to compare the analgesic effect of 2 ml 25% sucrose and human milk in a group of healthy term newborns.
-Healthy infants (n = 102) were randomly allocated to receive one of three solutions (sucrose, human milk: sterile water) 2 min prior to taking a heel prick blood sample.
+Healthy infants (n = 102) were randomly allocated to receive one of three solutions (sucrose, human milk, sterile water) 2 min prior to taking a heel prick blood sample.
 The median values of crying time, recovery time and percentage change in heart rate at 1, 2 and 3 min were recorded in response to the heel prick.
 Median crying times were 36, 52, and 62 s in the sucrose, placebo and human milk groups, respectively (P = 0.0009).
 In the sucrose group, there was a significant reduction in crying time compared to human milk and placebo groups.
-Similarly, the median recovery time in the sucrose group (72 s) was shorter than that in the human milk (112 s) and placebo groups (124 s) (P 0.004).
+Similarly, the median recovery time in the sucrose group (72 s) was shorter than that in the human milk (112 s) and placebo groups (124 s) (P = 0.004).
 The percentage change in heart rate at 1, 2 and 3 min was also significantly lower in the sucrose group (P = 0.008, P = 0.01, P = 0.002 at 1, 2, and 3 min respectively).
 Conclusion The orosensorial antinociceptive effect of human-milk is not as effective as an analgesic as a 25% sucrose solution.